 The fourth and final advantage is that by integrating the program from the beginning, you will avoid a lot of integration problems.

-One thing is time, time is not only an advantage but also kind of a requirement if you want to use rapid application development.
-Projects from which you know they are going to cost you more than 2-3 months are not really projects you will normally do by using rapid application development.
+One thing is time, time is not only an advantage but also a requirement if you want to use rapid application development.
+If your project is going to take more than 2 or 3 months to build, we don’t recommend you to use rapid application development.

 A second thing is that you’ll need to have the right resources.
 Rapid application development requires a highly skilled development team.
 Highly skilled developers come at a price, so make sure you have enough resources (money) to get a good team together.